 You have decided that establishing your business as a corporation is the right thing, and you have determined the type of corporation that will be best for you and your shareholders.
 So, what’s next?

 One big factor to think about is where you should be incorporated, as it is not mandatory that businesses be incorporated in the state in which they operate.
 While many business owners do choose to incorporate in their home state, it can possibly save you money to incorporate in another state.
 The most popular states in which to incorporate include:

 Should you choose to incorporate your business somewhere other than your home state, it will be considered a foreign business.
 While there may be certain tax benefits to doing so, you will want to ensure that all of your paperwork has been filed properly with the state and that you are always in compliance with that state’s business and tax laws.
 As such, it will be valuable to retain the services of an attorney that is based in that state who can assist and advise you in such matters.
 After all, you don’t want to end up being denied the ability to do business in that state or have it revoked.
 Additionally, you certainly don’t want to end up paying hefty fines or penalties for not being in compliance with state laws.

 If you need help with incorporating your business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.